Shikasta

-Plot
+Plot summary

 Canopus, a benevolent galactic empire centred at Canopus in the constellation Argo Navis, colonises a young and promising planet they name Rohanda (the fruitful).
-They nurture its bourgeoning humanoids and accelerate their evolution.
+They nurture its burgeoning humanoids and accelerate their evolution.
 When the Natives are ready, Canopus imposes a "Lock" on Rohanda that links it via "astral currents" to the harmony and strength of the Canopean Empire.
 In addition to Canopus, two other empires also establish a presence on the planet: their ally, Sirius from the star of the same name, and their mutual enemy, Puttiora.
 The Sirians confine their activities largely to genetic experiments on the southern continents during Rohanda's prehistory (described in Lessing's third book in the Canopus series, The Sirian Experiments), while the Shammat of Puttiora remain dormant, waiting for opportunities to strike.

 For many millennia the Natives of Rohanda prosper in a Canopean induced climate of peaceful coexistence and accelerated development.
 Then an unforeseen "cosmic re-alignment" puts Rohanda out of phase with Canopus which causes the Lock to break.
 Deprived of Canopus's resources and a steady stream of a substance called SOWF (substance-of-we-feeling), the Natives develop a "Degenerative Disease" that puts the goals of the individual ahead of those of the community.
 The Shammat exploit this disturbance and begin undermining Canopus's influence by infecting the Natives with their evil ways.
 As Rohanda degenerates into greed and conflict, the Canopeans reluctantly change its name to Shikasta (the stricken).
 Later in the book, Shikasta is identified as Earth.